 It was asserted that HRD will be simpler and flexible tiling will be simpler with sub-picture based approach.
 To which it was answered that HRD may not be much simpler for sub-picture based approach compared to MCTS based approach.

 It was commented that also with sub-pic approach you could filter across sub-pictures which may not be enabled by MCTS+ layered.
-To which it was commented that if filtering is used across sub-pics then you may not be extracting them.
+To which it was commented that if filtering is used across sub-pics then you may not be able to extract them.

 It was asked if flexible tiling is really simpler with sub-picture based approach since you need to activate different PPSes.
 It was commented that new parameter sets could be used to handle this.
 There is a proposal like that about new parameter sets.
 To which it was answered that new parameter sets may be burdensome.